funvill/funvill.github.io/_posts/2014-06-18-domain-names-and-registrar.md

 ---
-title: Domain names and registrar
+title: "Domain names and registrar"
 date: 2014-06-18 00:23:00
+categories:
-categories: Development
+- Development
+slug: domain-names-and-registrar

 ---

 <strong>Domain names and registrar</strong>

 Currently I am using 6 different registrars for 100+ domains that I have registered over the years.
 All these different accounts on different registrars with different interfaces, make it annoying to update and keep track of everything, especially when I need to renew all my domains.